Alexander Murray (1755–1821): DNA Evidence

+Early career

+As a young man Alexander Murray went to sea, and such was his skill that by the age of 18 he was the master of a merchant ship plying its trade between America and Europe.

 American Revolution

 Soon after the outbreak of the Revolutionary War, in 1776 the 21-year-old Murray was appointed a lieutenant in the Continental Navy.
 There being no posts available, Murray declined the offer of a letter of marque, and instead gained a commission as a lieutenant in the 1st Maryland Regiment under the command of Colonel William Smallwood.

 Murray found himself in the thick of the New York and New Jersey campaign.
 He saw action at the Battle of White Plains in October 1776, after which he was promoted to captain, as was his friend, and fellow lieutenant of the Maryland Line, James Monroe.
 While serving at New York he suffered severe hearing loss from a bursting cannon while firing at a British fleet making its way up the North River (the lower Hudson along the west side of Manhattan).
 Murray served in the Army until the end of 1777, when he returned home on sick leave.

 Murray applied to the Marine Committee for sea-service and was again offered the command of a privateer, which this time he accepted.
 Murray operated in the Atlantic Ocean with some success.
 Eventually, while commanding the Revenge, he captured a British ship near Newfoundland, but over-burdened with prisoners bore away for a port in France.
 Unfortunately, his ship and prize were captured by a British fleet, and were returned to New York City, then in possession of Sir William Howe's army.

 Murray gave his parole, and was soon exchanged.
 He was then appointed to the frigate Trumbull.
 The ship set sail in August 1781, but after surviving a violent storm with some damage to her spars and rigging, on August 28 she found herself confronted by the British frigate Iris and sloop of war HMS General Monk.
 After a fierce action in heavy seas with Iris, the Trumbull was repeatedly raked by Monk.
 Now unmanageable, and more than a third of the crew wounded or dead, the Trumbull surrendered.
 Trumbull was towed into New York, where Murray recovered from his wounds and was once more exchanged.

 Murray commanded a letter-of-marque on a successful voyage to St. Thomas with a cargo of tobacco, fighting off a British privateer, and capturing another, before taking part in an expedition against the Bahamas, and capturing New Providence.

 He was then appointed First Lieutenant of the frigate Alliance under the command of John Barry, sailing on her final cruise across the Atlantic, to France, and then to the West Indies, before the war's end in early 1783.
 The Continental Navy was disbanded at the end of the war and Murray returned to private life.

 Murray was one of the few naval officers to be an original member of the Society of the Cincinnati.